textlint/textlint/README.md

 ## Features

 - No bundle rules.
 - To use rule, run simply `npm install textlint-rule-xxx`.
-See a [collection of textlint rule](https://github.com/textlint/textlint/wiki/Collection-of-textlint-rule "Collection of textlint rule · textlint/textlint Wiki")
+See a [collection of textlint rules](https://github.com/textlint/textlint/wiki/Collection-of-textlint-rule "Collection of textlint rule · textlint/textlint Wiki")
 - [Markdown](https://github.com/textlint/textlint-plugin-markdown) and [plain text](https://github.com/textlint/textlint-plugin-text ) are support by default.
-Additionally, [HTML](https://github.com/textlint/textlint-plugin-html) and other format support by custom plugin
+Additionally, [HTML](https://github.com/textlint/textlint-plugin-html) and other formats are supported by plugins.
 - [Formatter(reporter)](https://github.com/textlint/textlint-formatter) is used both by bundled and custom formatters

 ## Installation